David-Villerot/my-builder-challenge-website/README.md

 ---

 ## Project Overview
-This repository documents my journey through the **AWS Builder Challenge #2: Build a Website on the Cloud**,a 7-day guided experience where I deployed a secure, globally distributed website and integrated serverless features using AWS.
+This repository documents my journey through the **AWS Builder Challenge #2: Build a Website on the Cloud**, a 7-day guided experience where I deployed a secure, globally distributed website and integrated serverless features using AWS.

 ---